alexmannion/alexmannion.github.io/_posts/2020-02-16-forkdriftUpdate.md

 Step 3 - As a team, select your favorite game and work on it for another week.
 We selected Forkdrift.<br/>
 Step 4 - Present the game in front of the entire Third-Year game studio + spectators.
 We did, it went well.<br/>
 Step 5 - Wait to find out if your game made the cut.
 Half of the games will be dissolved, and the remaining developers will be dispersed across the remaining games.<br/>
+Step 6 - Onboard new members (or get onboarded) and work on the game for another 10 weeks.<br/>

 ## What is Forkdrift?
 Forkdrift is a game that my Production 2 team came up with in our second week of prototyping.
 The core idea behind Forkdrift came to me in my first Game Development class I took first year.